Bangkok: Demography

-The city of Bangkok has a population of 8,305,218 according to the 2010 census, or 12.6 per cent of the national population, while 2020 estimates place the figure at 10.539 million (15.3 per cent).
+The city of Bangkok has a population of 8,305,218 according to the 2010 census, or 12.6 per cent of the national population, while 2020 estimates place the figure at 10.539 million (15.3%).
 Roughly half are internal migrants from other Thai provinces; population registry statistics recorded 5,676,648 residents belonging to 2,959,524 households in 2018.
 (Note: The population registry does not account for most internal migration, thus its figures will underestimate the city's actual population.)
 Much of Bangkok's daytime population commutes from surrounding provinces in the Bangkok Metropolitan Region, the total population of which is 14,626,225 (2010 census).
 Bangkok is a cosmopolitan city; the census showed that it is home to 567,120 expatriates from Asian countries (including 71,024 Chinese and 63,069 Japanese nationals), 88,177 from Europe, 32,241 from the Americas, 5,856 from Oceania, and 5,758 from Africa.
 Migrants from neighbouring countries include 216,528 Burmese, 72,934 Cambodians and 52,498 Lao.
 In 2018, numbers show that there are 370,000 international migrants registered with the Department of Employment, more than half of them migrants from Cambodia, Laos, and Myanmar.

 Following its establishment as the capital city in 1782, Bangkok grew only slightly throughout the 18th and early 19th centuries.
 British diplomat John Crawfurd, visiting in 1822, estimated its population at no more than 50,000.
 As a result of Western medicine brought by missionaries as well as increased immigration from both within Siam and overseas, Bangkok's population gradually increased as the city modernized in the late 19th century.
 This growth became even more pronounced in the 1930s, following the discovery of antibiotics.
 Although family planning and birth control were introduced in the 1960s, the lowered birth rate was more than offset by increased migration from the provinces as economic expansion accelerated.
 Only in the 1990s did Bangkok's population growth rates decrease, following the national rate; Thailand had long since become highly centralized around the capital.
 In 1980, Bangkok's population was fifty-one times that of Hat Yai and Songkhla, the second-largest urban centre at the time, making it the world's most prominent primate city.

 Yaowarat Road, the centre of Bangkok's Chinatown.
 Chinese immigrants historically formed the majority of the city's population.